deepanshs/mrsimulator/docs/introduction/isotopomers_example.rst

 ++++++++++++++++++++++

-If you want to save the spin systems for use in a different project, you can ask the Simulator object to export the list of SpinSystem objects to a json file with the code below.
+If you want to save the spin systems for use in a different project, you can ask the Simulator object to export the list of SpinSystem objects to a JSON file with the code below.

 .. plot::